urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Result**

-  The result has a value equal to the number of characters remaining after any trailing blanks in STRING are removed.
-If the argument contains no nonblank characters, the result is zero.
+  The result equals the number of characters remaining after any trailing blanks in **string** are removed.

+  If the input argument is of zero length or all blanks the result is zero.

 ### **Examples**